PAINTED DRESSER: HOW TO UPCYCLE AN ANTIQUE

 The green paint tends to look slightly different depending on the light, but this photo below best reflects its true color.

 Now I just need to get this painted dresser upstairs into my daughter’s room and get rid of the old Ikea furniture.
 I’ve been making a few minor changes in her room, which I’ll share soon.
+I love decorating with vintage finds from the marketplace or from the flea market.

 I put a quick video together in case you’d like to see this one in action.